boriside/hackathon-magenta-voice/README.md

 User will follow this URL every time when they need to use the virtual-teacher.

 ## Current Limitaion - Scope for Future work
 Portal and user registration feature is not developed as part of the Hackathon.
-Hence, only one virtual room exists currently and only a single user can use it at a time currently.
+Hence, only one virtual room exists and only a single user can use it at a time currently.
 This limitation will be addressed once user registration functionality is developed.